harsh-ps-2003/rumi/README.md

 I was inspired by [How Signal uses ORAMs](https://signal.org/blog/building-faster-oram/)!

-The best blog to learn ECC that I could find out was [this](https://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/)!
-The idea of Zero Knowledge Set Membership comes from [this](https://eprint.iacr.org/2021/1672.pdf) paper paired with the simple Path ORAM coming from [this](https://eprint.iacr.org/2013/280.pdf) paper.
+The best blog to learn ZK was [this](https://blog.cryptographyengineering.com/2014/11/27/zero-knowledge-proofs-illustrated-primer/) ECC that I could find out was [this](https://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/)!
+The idea of Zero Knowledge Set Membership comes from [this](https://eprint.iacr.org/2019/1255.pdf) paper paired with the simple Path ORAM coming from [this](https://eprint.iacr.org/2013/280.pdf) paper.

 ### Path forward